alllucky1996/thirteen/LESSONS.md

 * JavaFX
     * Resizing requires setting the min/pref/max size
     * Alignment of pane elements can change layout order
+    * Attempts at fixing compatibility issues with Java 11 and JavaFX 11 has led me to try changing my path variables, adding the JavaFX library directly, and using vm options with no success.
 * JUnit
     * Some documentation for assertions are wrong.
 The parameters for assertions should be actual then expected.
 * Maven